beda-software/FHIRPathMappingLanguage/README.md

 #### Implicit merge

-It also makes implicit merge, in case when `if`/`else` blocks return JSON objects, e.g.
+It also makes implicit merge, in case when `if`/`else` blocks return JSON objects, for example:

 ```json
 {